asia-pacific-energy-research-centre/power-model/README.md

 The `osemosys_fast.txt` file is where the calculations occur.
 Following the pattern from the other results.
 The `results_config.yml` file tells the script to include that result and add it to the combined results Excel file.

+## 5. Using results
+Saved in the results folder will be a few different files.
+The ones with name ~ tall_...xlsx, will be a combination of all the results.

+## Creating visualisation of RES
+You can create a visualisaton of the RES as stated within the config/config.yml files.
+The script to run this will be outputted at the end of each model run, but you will need to run it in command line yourself.